apihub/apihub/docs/api/manage_users.rst

 Deleting a user account
 -----------------------

 The only way to remove a user account is by using a valid Token.
-For this, it's neeeded to log in with the Backstage credentials to gain a valid Token.
-If you want to see how to log in, see :ref:`Log in with Backstage Credentials <login>`.
+For this, it's neeeded to log in with the ApiHub credentials to gain a valid Token.
+If you want to see how to log in, see :ref:`Log in with ApiHub Credentials <login>`.

 .. warning::